aeternity/protocol/AENS.md

 The `subname` transaction MUST be signed by the owner of the `name` entry.

-The `expire_by` MUST NOT be more than 50000 blocks into the future.

-`subname` transaction may be used to define a subtree of names below top `name` entry along with the pointers for each subname.
+`subname` transaction is used to define a tree of subnames below `name` entry along with the pointers for each subname.

-A `definition` field is a dictionary, a mapping of `subname` to `pointers`, where the `pointers` for subname SHOULD NOT contain multiple entries with the same key.
+A `definition` field is a mapping of `subname` to `pointers`, where the `pointers` for subname SHOULD NOT contain multiple entries with the same key.

+The execution of `subname` transaction first removes all subnames belonging to provided existing name, and then inserts all subnames into naming tree with their respective pointers.

+To just remove all subnames of a name, the `definition` should be empty.

 ## Storage